MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-collab-assess.md

 ms.prod: wpa
 ---

-# Power BI Collaboration assessment
+# Collaboration assessment

-The Power BI Collaboration assessment uses Workplace Analytics data to conduct a broad diagnostic of a company’s collaboration culture and employee experience.
+The Collaboration assessment dashboard uses a Power BI template that’s populated by Workplace Analytics data to conduct a broad diagnostic of a company’s collaboration culture and employee experience.
 The report is designed to highlight collaboration patterns for different groups and organizational levels and to identify opportunities for improvements.

 The different pages in the report help you answer the following related questions: